 See also S-101 DCEG clause 2.5.5 and S-101 Main document clauses 4.5 and 4.7 for further information regarding S-101 data coverage and dataset loading and unloading.

-The entire area of data coverage for the S-101 dataset must be covered by one or more non-overlapping Data Coverage features, having values for the mandatory attributes maximum display scale and minimum display scale.
-It is important to note that the values for these attributes, and the maximumDisplayScale field of the Dataset Discovery Metadata, must be taken from the following Table:
+The entire area of data coverage for the S-101 dataset must be covered by one or more non-overlapping Data Coverage features, having scale denominator values for the mandatory attributes maximum display scale, optimum display scale and minimum display scale.
+It is important to note that the values for these attributes, and the optimumDisplayScale field of the Dataset Discovery Metadata, must be taken from the following Table: